oceanwon/patrick/README.md

 patrick
 =======

-Sample project for software skills bootcamp
+Sample project for software skills bootcamp (one more change, and two more)